-The Roman Lighthouse in Dover is a ruined first century AD Roman tower which originally served to guide shipping into the ancient Roman port of Dubris.
+The Roman Lighthouse in Dover is a ruined 1st century AD Roman tower which originally served to guide shipping across the English Channel from France into the ancient Roman port and fort of Dubris – the site of present-day Dover.
 Today it is one of the best-preserved of its kind anywhere in the world.

 The Roman Lighthouse (Roman Pharos) is the oldest surviving lighthouse in the country – and one of the oldest in the world, dating from around 46-50 AD (during the reign of the Emperor Claudius) and just after the invasion of Britain in 43 AD.